vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-hard-times.md

 Hard times are here now.
-According to the 2014 Gallup-Healthways Global Well-Being Index, only 24 percent of adults in the US are thriving in social well-being, only 22 percent in financial well-being, 41 percent in community well-being, and 31 percent in physical well- being.
+According to the 2014 Gallup-Healthways Global Well-Being Index, only 24 percent of adults in the US are thriving in social well-being, only 22 percent in financial well-being, 41 percent in community well-being, and 31 percent in physical well-being.
 The US ranks 23rd.
 We come in well behind our neighbors, #1.
 Panama, and #2.
 Costa Rica.<sup>96</sup> In every category at least six out of ten of our citizens – the heart of our commonwealth – are only getting by or suffering.